MariaDB4j/MariaDB4j/README.md

 So when you contribute new MariaDB native binaries versions, place them in a new directory named mariaDB4j-db-PLATFORM-VERSION under the DBs/ directory - next to the existing ones.
 This is better than renaming an existing one and replacing files, because (in theory) if someone wanted to they could then easily still depend on earlier released database binary versions just by changing the <dependency> of the mariaDB4j-db* artifactId in their own project's pom.xml, even with using later version of MariaDB4j Java classes (mariadb4j core & app).

-Of course, even if we would replace existing version with new binaries (like it used to originally be done in the project), then the ones already deployed to Bintray & Maven central would remain there.
+Of course, even if we would replace existing version with new binaries (like it used to originally be done in the project), then the ones already deployed to Maven central would remain there.
 However it is just much easier to see which version are available, and to locally build JARs for older versions, if all are simply kept in the head master branch (even if not actively re-built anymore, other than the latest version).
 The size of the git repository will gradually grow through this, and slightly more than if we would replace existing binaries (because git uses delta diffs, for both text and binary files).
 We just accept that in this project - for clarity & convenience.

 FAQ